Aiven-Open/kio/.github/CONTRIBUTING.md

 [squash merging]:
   https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/incorporating-changes-from-a-pull-request/about-pull-request-merges#squash-and-merge-your-commits

+## Releases

 Releases of the project follow [Semantic Versioning v2.0.0][semver].
+To publish a new release, after merging an updated `__version__` property, just create a release in the Github UI and publish it, making sure to use an identical version as the property, and to choose to create a tag on publish.
+A Github Actions workflow will then publish the library to PyPI.

 [semver]: https://semver.org/spec/v2.0.0.html